qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - [`backdrop-filter: blur` does not consider ambient things](https://www.joshwcomeau.com/css/backdrop-filter/#the-issue).
 - If the parent's `display` is `flex` or `grid`, then the child's `float` has no effect
 - If the parent's width/height is not pre-determined, then percent width/height (e.g. `width: 50%`, `height: 100%`) doesn't work.
 (It avoids circular dependency where parent height is determined by content height, but content height is determined by parent height.)
+- `padding-top: 10%` use parent height. `padding-left` use parent width.
+But `padding: 10%` use parent width as base value for four sides.
+Same for `margin`.
 - `display: inline` ignores `width` `height` and `margin-top` `margin-bottom`
 - Whitespace collapse.
 [See also](https://blog.dwac.dev/posts/html-whitespace/)
   - By default, newlines in html are treated as spaces.
 Multiple spaces together collapse into one.